jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 Maya doesn't look convinced, but she lets it go.

 My phone buzzes.
-Tyler: *Blue.
-Got it.
-Pick you up at 7 tomorrow?*
+Tyler: *blue. got it. pick you up at 7 tomorrow?*

-**ME:** Sounds good.
+**ME:** sounds good

 Then, before I can stop myself, I open Ethan's contact.
-Our last conversation was three days ago, his message I never responded to: *We need to talk.
-Please.*
+Our last conversation was three days ago, his message I never responded to: *we need to talk. please.*

 My thumb hovers over the keyboard.
-I type: *Hey.*
+I type: *hey*

 Delete it.

-Type: *Are you going to formal tomorrow?*
+Type: *are you going to formal tomorrow?*

 Delete it.

-Type: *I miss talking to you.*
+Type: *i miss talking to you*

 Delete it.